typelevel/doobie/README.md

 - String interpolator for callable statements (needs In/Out/InOut params).
 - Alternative instance of `Capture[Task]` that forks native calls (right now everything is straight-line).
 - More/bigger examples.

+These will become Github issues at some point.